Geovation/geovation.github.io/_posts/2020-07-01-http-headers.md

 ---

 ## Introduction
 My name is Aymar.
 I work for Geovation as a Junior software developer, with a focus on cyber security.
-I have a master's in security and about to complete the [E-C Council][ecc] certification as an Ethical Hacker.
+I have a master's in Cyber security and recently qualified as a Certified Ethical Hacker from the [E-C Council][ecc].
 My interests range from tennis, football and to all things related to Cybersecurity.

 Security is a huge topic.
-Although I am reducing the scope of this article to web applications HTTP security headers, it's nowhere near the comprehensive catalogue of concepts you need to know and consider.
+Although I am reducing the scope of this article to web applications HTTP security headers, it's still nowhere near the comprehensive catalogue of concepts you need to know and consider.
 But I will attempt to highlight some basic good practices which every developer should carry out as a matter of course.

 HTTP security headers provide another layer of security by helping to mitigate attacks and web vulnerabilities.
 These headers tell your browser how to behave when handling your website's content.